psnukal/Penny-Stock-Analysis-on-Market-Sentiment/README.md

 <b>With Market Sentiment vs Without Market Sentiment</b> comparision and analysis have been made on a few penny stocks (SALSTEEL, SOUTHBANK, TFL QUINN).

-The above mentioned experiments or tests on a few penny stocks have showed that considering the Market Sentiment would give a better result.
+The above mentioned experiments or tests on penny stocks has shown that considering the Market Sentiment into the model would give a better result.